 Individuals who already possess a Bachelor’s Degree can combine educational, work and life experience with the highly focused training of this program to become ideal candidates for employment in large law firms, corporations, and government agencies.
 Many large law firms and corporations also employ Bachelor Degreed paralegals as legal assistant managers who supervise the work of others.

 Through education and training, paralegals gain the skills necessary to perform specifically delegated substantive legal work for which a lawyer is responsible.

 Why You Should Choose Manor

-The primary objective of the Paralegal Certificate within our Manor College Legal Studies programs is to provide students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
-To achieve this objective, the Paralegal Certificate is designed to:
+The Manor College Post-Baccalaureate Paralegal Certificate Program provides students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
+To achieve this objective, the program is designed to:

 - Develop critical thinking and analytical skills in each student;